Tuition and Fees

 - There is no tuition discount for additional children at CBA

-- Tuition Payment Programs Administered with SMART Tuition
+- Tuition Payment Programs Administered with Blackbaud Tuition Management

 Set up an account through your checking or savings account.
 Payments are processed on the 1st, 10th, 15th or 25th as you have selected.